mtdowner/codecademy/README.md

 ### Interview Prep

-It’s important to learn interviewing skills to help you land your target role.
+It's important to learn interviewing skills to help you land your target role.
 Technical and behavioral interviews can be exciting, but also intimidating.
-Don’t worry though, we’re here to help.
+Don't worry though, we're here to help.

 - [ ] What To Expect in a Technical Interview
 - [ ] Linear Data Structures